Life As a Government Programs Eligibility Interviewer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

-In the United States, there were 143,100 jobs for Government Programs Eligibility Interviewer in 2016.
+There were about 143,100 jobs for Government Programs Eligibility Interviewer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Government Programs Eligibility Interviewer by 2026.
-There will be an estimated 13,600 positions for Government Programs Eligibility Interviewer per year.
+Due to new job openings and attrition, there will be an average of 13,600 job openings in this field each year.

 The states with the most job growth for Government Programs Eligibility Interviewer are Nevada, Arizona, and Arkansas.
 Watch out if you plan on working in Kansas, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

 Government Programs Eligibility Interviewer Salary

 The average yearly salary of a Government Programs Eligibility Interviewer ranges between $31,550 and $62,180.